Lead Opinion

 (3) the entry of the order was fundamentally unfair.

 We have recognized subsection (d) as a codification of United States v.
-Mendoza-Lopez, 481 U.S. 828 (1987), which established due process requirements for the application of
+Mendoza-Lopez,

 Rodriguez relies upon Mendoza-Lopez, in which an IJ failed to adequately inform aliens of their eligibility for suspension of deportation before accepting the aliens’ waiver of their right to appeal a deportation order.
-481 U.S. at 831 & n.
-3. The aliens were later charged under

 III.
 CONCLUSION

-Because Rodriguez does not meet the requirements to collaterally attack his 1999 deportation order under
+Because Rodriguez does not meet the requirements to collaterally attack his 1999 deportation order under 8 U.S.C. § 1326(d), we affirm his conviction for illegal re-entry from Mexico.

 I respectfully dissent.
 Having carefully reviewed the record, I conclude that Rodriguez did not make a knowing and intelligent waiver of his right to appeal.
-The IJ‘s acceptance of his waiver therefore resulted in a deprivation of Rodriguez‘s right to judicial review.
+The Id’s acceptance of his waiver therefore resulted in a deprivation of Rodriguez’s right to judicial review.
 I arrive at this conclusion for two reasons.

 The failure of the IJ to inform Rodriguez of his right to appeal to the federal courts before accepting his waiver of his right to appeal was sufficient in itself to deprive Rodriguez of an opportunity for meaningful review.
 This omission is more serious because the IJ’s other comments suggest that he could be relied upon to provide a comprehensive assessment of the respondent aliens’ legal rights and options.
 In his initial remarks to the respondent aliens, the IJ clarified:

-[C]ontrary to popular belief, I do not work for the Immigration Service.
-The purpose of today‘s hearing is for me to determine the validity of the charges made against you by the Immigration Service.
+[Contrary to popular belief, I do not work for the Immigration Service.
+The purpose of today’s hearing is for me to determine the validity of the charges made against you by the Immigration Service.
 If the charges turn out to be invalid, I will dismiss the case against you.
 And even if the charges are valid, there are some times [sic] ways to avoid deportation in the immigration laws.
 That will depend on the facts of your case.
 Once I know more about your case, I will let you know if you are eligible to avoid deportation or not.

 Later, addressing Rodriguez’s request for voluntary departure, he stated: “You are not eligible for anything, not a single